 - High-back chair

 - Does not pack small

 Size packed: 51cm x 70cm x 99cm

 Size unpacked: 53cm x 17cm x 10cm

-Materials: Anodized Aluminium
+Materials: Anodized Aluminum

 The chair is heavier than many others on the market and the packed size is over 50cm in length to accommodate the high back.